t-benze/inkstain/project-docs/ui-structure.md

 The MenuBar is a condensed top-level navigation component that provides access to core features:

-- InkStain Logo: Doubles as a home button, redirecting users to the Main page.
-- Menu Items: Dropdowns for quick access to 'Spaces', 'Recent Documents', 'Settings', and 'Search'.
-- User Profile: Allows users to manage their account settings and log out.

 ## Primary Sidebar (Collapsible)

 Provides navigational capabilities within the chosen 'Space':

-- Space Explorer: A tree view for document and folder navigation.
+- File Explorer: A tree view for document and folder navigation.
-- Collapse/Expand Toggle: Allows users to adjust sidebar visibility.
+- Other views depending on the active document type

 ## Main Area